return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_edid_c.rst

 level, drivers must make all reasonable efforts to expose it as an I2C adapter and use \ :c:func:`drm_get_edid`\  instead of abusing this function.

+The EDID may be overridden using debugfs override_edid or firmare EDID (drm_load_edid_firmware() and drm.edid_firmware parameter), in this priority order.
+Having either of them bypasses actual EDID reads.

 .. _`drm_do_get_edid.return`:

 Return